This page provides guidelines for configuring basic SAML authentication.

 You set attributes with your identity provider that map to SAML users in your AppDynamics account.
-Once set, the user's information displays in the Tenant UI.
-Changes to these attributes on the IdP will update the mapped SAML attributes on AppDynamics Tenant when the user successfully logs in.
+When the attributes are set, the Controller displays the user's information, such as the username and email.
+Changes to these attributes on the IDP will update the mapped SAML attributes on AppDynamics Controller when the user successfully logs in.

-The table shows how IdP example attributes map to the Username Attribute, Display Name Attribute, and the Email Attribute settings of the Tenant.
+The table shows how IDP example attributes map to the Username Attribute, Display Name Attribute, and the Email Attribute settings of the Controller.